ErikLysne/OpenVPN-Activity-Monitor/README.md

 ### 1. Enable OpenVPN Management Interface

-To use this program, the management interface of OpenVPN must be enabled in the `server.conf` file.
+To use this program, the OpenVPN Management Interface must be enabled in the `server.conf` file.
 On my system (Debian 10) this was located in `/etc/openvpn/`, but this may differ on other operating systems.

-Append the following to the `server.conf` file:
+Append `management 127.0.0.1 7505` to the `server.conf` file, e.g. by running:

 ```
 # Make sure the path to server.conf is correct